 - Step 2: Add chicken stock and stir all ingredients to combine well.

-- Step 3: Close lid and cook for 30 minutes.
-Then slow release the pressure.
+- Step 3: Close lid and cook on high pressure for 30 minutes.
+After the cooking time the Instant Pot will slow release the pressure.
+(If you quick release you may not have tender beans and they'll need more cooking time).

 - Step 4: Once all the pressure has been released serve over rice!